theorangepotato/programming-languages-2019/BNFC-example.md

 ## Exercise:

-Write a lambda calculus program that adds plus two and parse it.
+Write a lambda calculus program that adds plus one and parse it.

 ## Exercise: